Johnny Carino’s Italian Nachos Copycat Recipe

 These Italian Nachos are a delicious twist on the same ol’ nachos at Johnny Carino’s.
 You’re going to love them – trust me!

-A few years ago, pre-kids and when part my income was free to be spent on eating out willy nilly, I often had Italian Nachos at a favorite restaurant.
+A few years ago, pre-kids and when part of my income was free to be spent on eating out willy nilly, I often had Italian Nachos at a Johnny Carino’s.
 These days I would rather spend the same amount of money on ingredients but be able to make two or three times as much.
 It is a delicious twist on the same ol’ nachos.

 If you would like to skip making the chips yourself, try to find a very fresh, thin tortilla chip as a substitute.
 I found a great brand at a local Whole Foods.